nilsmango/project7III/content/tap/_index.md

 ## FAQ

 ### Does Tap work with Ableton Live on Mac and Windows?
 Yes.
 Connecting via USB works on macOS.
-Connecting via WiFi works on both macOS and Windows.
+Connecting via Wi-Fi works on both macOS and Windows.

 ### Can Tap replace a hardware controller like Push?
 For many workflows and most musicians, yes.